mlflow/mlflow/CONTRIBUTING.rst

 MLflow Plugin System
 --------------------

-As a framework-agnostic tool for machine learning, MLflow aims to be pluggable & allow for integrations with different ML frameworks & backends.
+As a framework-agnostic tool for machine learning, MLflow provides developer APIs for writing plugins that integrate with different ML frameworks & backends.

 The MLflow Python API currently supports several types of plugins: